AI-Enabled-Software-Testing/Traveling-Salesman-Problem/README.md

 3
 2
 ```
+Optionally, you could select an algorithm in the third command-line argument.
+Here are the allowed argument names:
+* SimulatedAnnealing_random
+* SimulatedAnnealing_NearestNeighbor
+* GeneticAlgorithm_NearestNeighbor
+* Baseline_Random

+By default, **Simulated Annealing with Nearest Neighbor** search is chosen given its lowest cost.

 The submission includes the implementation files and a detailed report (as .pdf) describing the solution, approach, and optimizations implemented.